 The great thing about travelling to Majorca is that it only takes around 2 hours to get there from the UK, and they are only one hour ahead.
 With such an array of resorts, Majorca holidays really do have something for everyone.
-Check our resort guide to find the perfect destination for your 2014 Majorca holiday.
+Check our resort guide to find the perfect destination for your Majorca holiday in 2014 and 2015.

 Majorca boasts a wide variety of beaches, ranging from rugged and impressive coastline to inviting golden shores, perfect for taking time out with the family.
 The beaches in Majorca are generally pristine, and many have been awarded Blue Flag status.

 The resorts in Majorca offer an excellent range activities, including water sports.
 Whether you are an expert or a novice, there are schools and facilities where you can hire everything you need.
 You could try a spot of snorkelling or scuba diving – there are some impressive natural underwater caves waiting to be explored, plus some marvellous marine life.